kleamertiri/kleamertiri/README.md

 - :atom: Career transition from chemistry to technology in 2022
-- 📊 Loves working with data
+- 🤖 Automating all the cool (boring) stuff
-- 📓 Learning every day new skills
+- 📊 Loves working with data and learning every day new skills
-- ✍🏻 Taking notes all the time
+- ✍🏻 Taking notes all the time and organizing everything